Field maple

 Age

-Field maple may be able to live for 400 years, although 250 may be more typical on many sites.
+Field maple may live for 400 years, although 250 may be more typical on many sites.

-All field maple will be ancient from 225 years onwards, although many will have ancient characteristics from around 175 years.
+Field maple may be considered chronologically ancient from 225 years onwards, although many will have ancient characteristics from around 175 years.

 Size